Who Is Covered By Uber’s Million-Dollar Accident Policy?

 Table of Contents

 When you use Uber to get where you need to go, you are putting your safety in the hands of someone unfamiliar.
-Even though Uber says they only hire skilled drivers, accidents can still happen.
+Although Uber claims only to hire skilled drivers, accidents can still occur.
 Knowing the scenarios that might affect your compensation claim is important if you’re involved in an Uber accident.

-As a passenger, you are protected by Uber’s $1 million policy.
-However, getting compensation can be tricky since a negligent Uber driver who caused the accident is considered an independent contractor.
-If an Uber driver has an accident while not carrying passengers, their personal auto insurance may not cover commercial use, making it hard to claim damages.
-Third parties can only seek compensation from Uber if the driver had a passenger at the time of the accident.
+As a passenger, you are protected by Uber’s accident policy.
+However, seeking compensation can be tricky since a negligent Uber driver who caused the accident is considered an independent contractor.
+If an Uber driver is involved in an accident while not carrying passengers, their personal auto insurance may not cover commercial use, making it difficult to claim damages.
+Third parties may only seek compensation from Uber if the driver had a passenger at the time of the accident.
 These factors all play a role in determining how Uber accidents are covered.

-If you are involved in an Uber accident, it’s best to talk to a personal injury lawyer about how to file a personal injury claim with Uber’s insurance company and receive a settlement offer.
-Our experienced legal team at Arash Law, led by Arash Khorsandi, Esq., has recovered $500 Million for our clients.
-Our California Uber accident lawyers will fight for your rights to get the highest possible compensation for your accident claim.
-Call us at (888) 488-1391 to get a free consultation.
-If you file this claim, you might get more money than an insurance claim.
+If you are involved in an Uber accident, it’s advisable to talk to a personal injury lawyer about how to file a personal injury claim with Uber’s insurance company and seek compensation.
+Our experienced legal team at Arash Law will guide you through the legal process and help you make informed decisions.
+Call us at (888) 488-1391 to schedule a free initial consultation.

 What-Do-I-Need-to-Know-About-Ubers-Million-Dollar-Accident-Policy

-It’s important to remember that if anyone gets injured in an accident while using Uber, they could receive coverage from Uber’s comprehensive insurance plan.
+It’s essential to note that if someone is injured in an accident while using Uber, they may be eligible for Uber’s insurance plan, depending on the circumstances of the accident.
 However, the regulations for drivers, passengers, and third parties may differ.
 Learning about the intricacies of their plan is beneficial as you use this ridesharing app.

 Ridesharing is a convenient service that provides last-minute transportation for one-way trips.
-The number of people using ridesharing services keeps growing, notably among people aged 25 to 34, who account for 57% of all riders.
+The number of people using ridesharing services continues to grow, notably among people aged 25 to 34, who account for 57% of all riders.
 The two leading companies in this industry are Uber and Lyft, with the primary distinction being their availability.
 As of early 2017, Uber has a presence in over 250 cities across 45 countries, while Lyft operates in more than 60 cities in the United States and Southeast Asia.
-Uber is one of, if not the most, widely used ridesharing service.

-What should you understand about Uber’s $1 million insurance coverage?
-Firstly, the coverage only applies in specific circumstances, and even under such circumstances, Uber is known to contest or dismiss claims.
+What should you understand about Uber’s insurance coverage?
+Firstly, the coverage only applies in specific circumstances, and even under such circumstances, Uber may contest or dismiss claims.

-As technology companies, Uber, Lyft, and similar apps are usually not subject to the same regulations as taxi companies or similar transportation services.
-Through their services, people can find drivers willing to drive them around when looking for a ride.
-It is often convenient and quick to use an app of this nature and often cheaper than a taxi.
+• Rideshare Applications — As technology companies, Uber, Lyft, and similar apps are usually not subject to the same regulations as taxi companies or similar transportation services.
+Through their services, people can find drivers willing to transport them when they need a ride.
+It is often convenient and quick to use an app of this nature, and it is often more affordable than a taxi.

-Individuals injured in an Uber vehicle may face difficulties seeking compensation as Uber drivers are not considered employees but independent contractors.
+• Employment Status — Individuals injured in an Uber vehicle may face difficulties seeking compensation, as Uber drivers are classified as independent contractors.
 Unlike the liability employers bear for their employees’ actions, companies generally do not hold responsibility for the actions of independent contractors.
-This distinction has enabled Uber to deny liability in accidents involving their drivers.
+This distinction has enabled Uber to deny liability in accidents involving its drivers.

-Our firm represents individuals involved in Uber accidents, including passengers, drivers, and those injured by Uber drivers.
-We can assist you in negotiating with Uber and filing any necessary personal injury claims.
+Our firm can represent individuals involved in Uber accidents, including passengers, drivers, and those injured by Uber drivers.
+We can guide you through the legal process involving Uber and filing any necessary personal injury claims.
 It may take some time to identify the party at fault for the accident and determine which entity will be responsible for your expenses.
-Our California Uber accident attorneys will provide you with the confidence and peace of mind you need after a difficult and traumatic experience.
-You can contact us online to schedule a free consultation with one of our Uber accident attorneys to assist you with your claim.
+Our California Uber accident attorneys can help you protect your legal rights and interests following your accident.

-Assembly Bill No. 2293, which became effective on July 1, 2015, is the law that governs Uber insurance coverage in California.
+Assembly Bill No. 2293, which took effect on July 1, 2015, is the law governing Uber insurance coverage in California.
 Different insurance policies apply when an Uber driver’s app is turned off (referred to as being “offline”), when there is no Uber passenger in the vehicle while the app is turned on, when the driver has not yet been paired with an Uber passenger (i.e., the driver is “available” but has not yet been “paired” with a potential passenger), and when the driver has been “paired” with the passenger and is on the way to pick up the passenger.

 When Does Uber’s Million-Dollar Accident Policy Apply?